bvaughn/react-error-boundary/README.md

 A reusable React [error boundary](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) component.
 Wrap this component around other React components to "catch" errors and render a fallback UI.

-This package is built on top of React [error boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary), so it has all of the advantages and constraints of that API.
+Catches errors thrown while rendering the tree below it.

-This means that it can't catch errors during:
+Does not catch errors thrown during:

-- Server side rendering</li>
+- Server side rendering
 - Event handlers
-- Asynchronous code (including effects)
+- Errors thrown in the error boundary itself
+- Async code that runs after rendering, like `setTimeout` callbacks or unresolved promises

+Async errors:

+- Use `useErrorBoundary` to pass caught errors to the nearest boundary
+- In React 19, errors thrown from a function passed to the `startTransition` function returned by `useTransition` are caught by the nearest boundary

 ℹ️ The component provides several ways to render a fallback: `fallback`, `fallbackRender`, and `FallbackComponent`.
 Refer to the documentation to determine which is best for your application.

 ℹ️ This is a **client component**.
-You can only pass props to it that are serializeable or use it in files that have a `"use client";` directive.
+You can only pass props to it that are serializable or use it in files that have a `"use client";` directive.
 <!-- ErrorBoundary:description:end -->

 #### Required props